Click here to return to the main index.

 10-24-09.
 The water is still high, but I put on the waders and hiked out to the Tree 6 area.
 The water got up to nearly waist deep at one point.
 It's till too deep to get to Tree 8.

 10-30-09.
-The water is going down, but there's still a place on the way to Tree 8 with waist-deep water where there's usually none.
+The water is going down, but there’s still a place on the way to Tree 8 with waist-deep water where there’s usually none.
 On the way to Tree 6, water that was waist deep last week is now below knee deep.
-Near the location of one of last year's sightings, I found extensive scaling of very tight bark that was done within the past week.
-Some of it can be seen in this photo.
+Near the location of one of last year’s sightings, I found extensive scaling of very tight bark that was done within the past week.
+Some of it can be seen in

-11-1-09.
-I finally made it to Tree 8.
-The main obstacle during the flood was this bayou, which is now only a little over waist deep.
+this bayou, which is now only a little over waist deep.
 The water is still a few feet higher than normal, and I took this photo of the reflection of Tree 8 off the water at its base.
 Nice weather is predicted this week, and I will try to spend some time in Tree 8.

-11-3-09.
-I heard two possible double raps and obtained interesting video clips (which are sampled at 60 frames per second) from Tree 8 this morning.
-The bird that flies toward the camera in this clip has a flap style consistent with a large woodpecker, lots of white on the wings, and a persistent white spot that seems to be consistent with dorsal stripes.
-When inspecting other parts of the video tape, I discovered this clip of a bird gliding on fixed wings that have prominent white patches.
+this clip (movie plays at full speed) has a flap style consistent with a large woodpecker, lots of white on the wings, and a persistent white spot that seems to be consistent with dorsal stripes.
+When inspecting other parts of the video tape, I discovered this clip (movie plays at full speed) of a bird gliding on fixed wings that have prominent white patches.
 I saw an ivorybill in a similar glide last year.

 11-4-09.
 I heard two possible double raps early this morning from Tree 8 but didn't see anything.